xmode/nrf24_multipro_plus/README.md

 - Aileron left = Cheerson CX-10 green pcb
 - Aileron right = Cheerson CX-10 blue pcb & some newer red pcb, CX-10A, CX-10C, CX11, CX12, Floureon FX10, JJRC DHD D1

 Last used protocol is automatically selected if stick is in neutral position.
+Also note the model type can be changed with the buttons on the module.

 #####Extra features (if available on aircraft):